 Here, n represents the number of observations and k represents the number of parameters.

 When building a regression model, statisticians make some basic assumptions to ensure the validity of the regression model.
-These are:

 - Independence – This assumes that the errors of the response variables are uncorrelated with each other.

 - Homoscedasticity – In homoscedasticity, the response variables possess common variances in their errors.
 This is completely independent of the value of predictor variables.
 However, in practice, this does not hold valid as the errors can be heteroscedastic.
 This happens when the response variable varies over a wider scale.

 - Normality – In normality, the collected samples hold a normal distribution of errors.

 The regression model may be insufficient for making predictions if we violate any of these assumptions.

 Note: Complexity of a regression model increases with an increasing number of parameters.